E3 2019 games – every game confirmed

 Bleeding Edge

 Leaked a few days before the show, this 4v4 fighting game from Ninja Theory has an interesting punk vibe to it.
-The technical alpha begins 27th June 2019.0;” class=”mce_SELRES_start”>
+The technical alpha begins 27th June 2019.

 Borderlands 3